This post may contain affiliate links. Please read my privacy policy.

-Origins of Rendang
+Origins Of Rendang

 Beef rendang is of Indonesian origin, a delicious concoction from the Minangkabau ethnic group of Indonesia.